-As you spend more and more time in the adrenaline-charged, gravity-defying world of vehicular soccer (RL), you’ll start to understand the importance of having the Best Controller for Rocket League.
+As you spend more and more time in the adrenaline-charged, gravity-defying world of vehicular soccer (RL), you’ll start to understand the importance of having the best controller for Rocket League.

-Irrespective of whether you are playing solo standard or chasing the hockey puck in Snow Day (oh yes, we love Snow day), a good controller improves precision and reduces latency.
+Regardless of whether you are playing solo standard or chasing the hockey puck in Snow Day (oh yes, we love Snow day), a good controller improves precision and reduces latency.

 Also, the customization makes it a breeze to set triggers.